-We recognise the adverse impact that COVID-19 is having on businesses, and that customers with Business Interruption insurance are keen to understand if their insurance policy covers them for losses arising from COVID-19.
+We recognise the adverse impact that COVID-19 is having on businesses, and that customers who have made Business Interruption claims on policies that are affected by the Test Case are keen to understand if their insurance policy covers them for losses arising from COVID-19.

-I think I have a claim, how do I get in touch?
+I haven’t made a claim, how do I get in touch?

-If you have a DTW1991 policy and think you have a business interruption claim please contact our claim handlers.
+If you wish to submit a claim for Covid-19 related business interruption please contact our claim handlers.
 Their details will be in your policy documentation.
-Alternatively your broker or the company you bought your policy from will be able to help you with the claims process.
+Alternatively, your broker or the company you bought your policy from will be able to help you with notifying your claim.